TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 Email: euprivacy@fedex.com

-Click here for requests about your Personal Data.
+View requests about your Personal Data in EU.

 When you are using our services in Europe, your Personal Data is controlled by FedEx Express International B.V., having its headquarters in Hoofddorp, The Netherlands.
 When you are using our services globally, your Personal Data is controlled by FedEx Corporation, having its headquarters in Memphis, Tennessee.

-**What if I have other questions or complaints?**
+_What if I have other questions or complaints?_

 Questions or complaints regarding the processing of your Personal Data can be directed to FedEx by using the contact information as provided at the top of this Privacy Notice.

 You also have the right to lodge a complaint with the competent (local) data protection or government authority in the jurisdiction where you work, where you live or where an alleged infringement takes place.
 For individuals in the European Economic Area or Switzerland, the lead supervisory authority for FedEx is the Dutch Data Protection Authority (Dutch DPA), unless the alleged infringement is purely a local matter.
 Access the listing of the European Data Protection Authorities.

 Download Privacy Notice

-Download the FedEx Privacy Notice as a PDF file.
+Download the FedEx Privacy Notice (PDF)

-More Questions?
+**More questions?**

 We have compiled a list of the top questions we hear from our customers.
 If you are looking for more information, check our FAQs.

-Frequently asked questions Our Company About FedEx Our Portfolio Investor Relations Careers FedEx Blog Corporate Responsibility Newsroom Contact Us More From FedEx FedEx Compatible Developer Resource Center FedEx Logistics Language United States English
+FREQUENTLY ASKED QUESTIONS Our Company About FedEx Our Portfolio Investor Relations Careers FedEx Blog Corporate Responsibility Newsroom Contact Us More From FedEx FedEx Compatible Developer Resource Center FedEx Logistics Language United States English

 *   English
 *   Español